 Once you have the game downloaded and are playing online, bandwidth becomes a lot less important than the quality of your connection.
 Generally, higher download speeds means a more solid connection and a better experience, but this isn’t always the case.

 There’s also the matter of upload speeds.
 Low upload speeds can really hurt gamers because playing games online requires the rapid exchange of small amounts of data between your computer and the game server.
 Virgin Media are one of the only high-street broadband providers to list their upload speeds so they’re really worth considering if you do a lot of online gaming.

 Who offers the UK’s fastest broadband speed?

-Gigabit internet – with broadband speeds up to 1Gbps – is currently the fastest broadband on the market, but it’s really only available for selected businesses in central London, through a firm called Hyperoptic.
+Gigabit internet – with broadband speeds up to 1Gbps – is currently the fastest broadband on the market, but it’s really only available for selected businesses in central London, through a relatively small ISP called Hyperoptic.